wschreyer/PENTrack/README.md

 - Eend: final kinetic energy of the particle [eV]
 - Bend: magnetic field at stopping point [T]
 - Uend: electric potential at stopping point [V]
-- solidend: number of geometry part the particle stopped in, defined in geometry.in
+- solidend: number of geometry part the particle stopped in, see GEOMETRY section in configuration file
 - stopID: code which identifies why the particle was stopped (defined in globals.h)
   - 0: not categorized
   - -1: did not finish (reached max. simulation time)